irisnet/irisnet/WHITEPAPER.md

 ### IBC Enhancement

-One unique advantage of establishing our service infrastructure on top of Cosmos is to allow services to be *deployed once and invoked everywhere*, over an internet of blockchains.
-Specifically, we need to accomplish the following:
+One unique advantage of establishing our service infrastructure on top of Cosmos is the potential for services to be *deployed once and invoked everywhere*, over an internet of blockchains.
+Specifically, our plan is to accomplish the following:

 1. Service definitions are broadcast to every zone in the IRIS network;